-It may be a small town, but there are two Gisborne surf lifesaving clubs, suggesting it is a surfer’s paradise.
+Surfing is popular in Gisborne.
+In fact, the city has two surf lifesaving clubs, suggesting it is a surfer’s paradise.
 Many of the dedicated surfers are up with the sun.
 There are several Gisborne beaches along the coast, ranging from more gentle to bigger surf waves.
 There is something for just about everyone.

 For me, it was the icy cold water, cool air temperature, and lack of preparation that stopped me from indulging in this natural rockslide.
 For those braver than us, it was a blast.
 This natural wonder is about a 30-minute drive from Gisborne.

 The city council has put up warning signs that are ignored about the risk of serious injury and death and poor water quality from nearby beef and lamb farms.

 The old train tracks curve and cross the river.
 While not encouraged by the city, we were told taking the plunge is a favourite activity amongst young people.